needle-mirror/com.unity.burst/Documentation~/docs/OptimizationGuidelines.md

 - `FloatMode.Default` is defaulting to `FloatMode.Strict`
 - `FloatMode.Strict`: The compiler is not performing any re-arrangement of the calculation and will be careful at respecting special floating point values (denormals, NaN...).
 This is the **default value**.
-- `FloatMode.Fast`: The compiler can perform instructions re-arrangement and/or using dedicated/less precise hardware SIMD instructions.
+- `FloatMode.Fast`: The compiler can perform instruction re-arrangement and/or using dedicated/less precise hardware SIMD instructions.
 - `FloatMode.Deterministic`: Reserved for future, when Burst will provide support for deterministic mode

 Typically, some hardware can support Multiply and Add (e.g mad `a * b + c`) into a single instruction.
-Using the Fast calculation can allow these optimizations.
+These optimizations can be allowed by using the Fast calculation.
 The reordering of these instructions can lead to a lower accuracy.

-Using the `FloatMode.Fast` compiler floating point math mode can be used for many scenarios where the exact order of the calculation and the uniform handling of NaN values are not strictly required.
+The `FloatMode.Fast` compiler floating point math mode can be used for many scenarios where the exact order of the calculation and the uniform handling of NaN values are not strictly required.

 # Assume Intrinsics